relizalde/CourseProject_GCD/CodeBook.md

 The script will verify if the file is already downloaded and unzipped.
 If not it will download the file to a temporary file and unzipped in the working directory.

 There are several files in the dateset but the following are the ones that the script needs:
-* 'features.txt': List of all features.
+* *'features.txt'*: List of all features.
-* 'activity_labels.txt': Links the class labels with their activity name.
+* *'activity_labels.txt'*: Links the class labels with their activity name.
 * 'train/X_train.txt': Training set.
 * 'train/y_train.txt': Training labels.
 * 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.